- What monuments to visit in the historic center of Granada (route 1)

 Its interior does not leave anyone indifferent and houses large pieces by the Granada-born sculptor, painter and architect Alonso Cano.

 If you want to visit the Cathedral of Granada on your own, you can buy the ticket directly at the ticket office at the door to the monument.
-Or you can also book a guided tour of the Cathedral and Royal Chapel from this link.
+Or you can also book a Cathedral, Royal Chapel and Madraza private guided tour here.

 The Cathedral of Granada can be visited from Monday to Saturday from 10am to 6:30 pm and Sundays from 3pm to 5:45 pm.
 General admission is priced at € 5 per person and includes an audio guide..